265th ASA Co. & B-1STB/1BCT

 Charles (Ed) Johnson & Doug Bonnot

-SENTINEL of the SHOOTER
+SENTINEL and the SHOOTER

 Book by Doug Bonnot